r2dliu/scoreboard/README.md

 Perfect for live streaming with OBS or XSplit.

-Requires python as well as the module PyQT4, which can be downloaded here: https://www.riverbankcomputing.com/software/pyqt/download
+Requires python as well as the PyQT4 package, which can be downloaded here for Windows, Mac, and Linux: https://www.riverbankcomputing.com/software/pyqt/download